South Carolina SC Organizations SC Health Organization

 - March of Dimes, South Carolina Chapter

-With four offices statewide, the South Carolina chapter of this national organization provides programs and grants to help fight infant mortality and improve the health of all babies.
+With state office in Greenville, the South Carolina chapter of this national organization provides programs and grants to help fight infant mortality and improve the health of all babies.

 - Newborns in Need, Charleston Chapter

 Based in Summerville, local volunteers use their talents to provide knitted, crocheted, and sewn premature and full-term baby items.
 The chapter also collects clothes, blankets, and diapers for distribution, and NIN offers support to grieving families by providing bereavement and memory items.

 - Ronald McDonald House, Charleston

 These "home away from homes" allow families to live near their children as the children undergo extensive medical treatments.